 "In terms of day-to-day, did I “do” anything?
 Probably not.
-My role was to simply not let the organization back up, to continue to pump the vision of where we needed to be.
+My role was to simply not let the organisation back up, to continue to pump the vision of where we needed to be.
 And if anyone presented a roadblock, I told them to go under, over, through, around, any way to make it happen."

 J Eric Pike, Chairman and CEO, Pike Corporation

 Digital transformation is a full-time job, so you need people to work on it full time.
 You can’t just ask someone to do it on the side.
-Without that dedicated focus, people’s day-to-day jobs tend to take priority and the digitization effort struggles to make progress.
+Without that dedicated focus, people’s day-to-day jobs tend to take priority and the digitisation effort struggles to make progress.

 Marc Huffman, CEO, BlackLine

 One of the biggest things we did was to establish a long-term incentive plan for our senior executives.
 We tied a third of their money to the success of this work, so they all had an economic incentive.
 If the project goes well, we all win.
 If the project goes bad, we all lose.

 Our core works very well, so I spend my time gazing at the periphery.
 We hired field marshals who can grasp what customers are struggling with, curious leaders keeping an eye on the periphery and building a nuanced vision for how we are moving ahead, how our customers are evolving and figuring out the software and ecosystems.